|

 as a variety of ponderosa pine due to similar physical appearance

-- Jen'sia: named by Bruce Baldwin for Jens Christian Clausen (1891-1969),
+Jen'sia: named by Bruce Baldwin for Jens Christian Clausen (1891-1969),

-Danish botanist, ecologist and geneticist.
-He received his BS, Masters
+a Danish botanist, ecologist and geneticist.

-and Doctoral degrees at the University of Copenhagen and became an
+and doctoral degrees at the University of Copenhagen and became an

 assistant professor at the Royal Agricultural College.
 He moved to